2021-2022 Grading Policy for Learning (Updated as of January 2022)

-*Students with disabilities-annual goals, plans for progress monitoring, and promotion criteria are documented in the IEP, while the report card documents progress made in the general education curriculum.
-All students, including students with disabilities, receive grades based on how well they master the Grade Level subject matter, concepts, content, and skills addressed in a subject.
+*Students with disabilities-annual goals, plans for progress monitoring, and promotion criteria are documented in the student's Individualized Education Plan (IEP) , while the report card documents progress made in the general education curriculum.
+All students, including students with disabilities, receive grades based on how well they master the grade level standards in various subject matter, concepts, content, and skills.
 The IEP describes specially designed instruction and accommodations for an individual student that is used to create access to grade-level standards and enable progress toward annual goals.

 Grades K- 5 Grading Rubric Weighted Percentage Distribution